radeknovis/radeknovis/README.md

 ### Hi there 👋

-I am an experienced iOS developer from Czech 🇨🇿 with 7+ years of experience, I am skilled in Swift, both UIKit and SwiftUI, and other iOS frameworks.
+I'm an experienced iOS developer from Czech 🇨🇿 developing for iOS since 2015.
+I am skilled in Swift, both UIKit and SwiftUI and other iOS frameworks.
 Additionally, I have experience in other mobile technologies, including Flutter, allowing me to create cross-platform apps.
 Furthermore, I have contributed to the development of Node.js microservices (BFFs as in Backend for frontend), demonstrating my ability to work with back-end technologies.
 I excel at collaborating with cross-functional teams to deliver high-quality software products and continuously stay up-to-date with the latest mobile technologies.

 ~~Currently working [@ustwo](https://github.com/ustwo) as a Senior iOS dev~~